17 realistic ways to save money

 -Plan your gifts and hand made them

+A creative way to save money is to get handy and start to make homemade, personalised gifts.
 Buying gifts can be very satisfying but also incredibly expensive, especially at Christmas.
-When on budget, use your creativity and make something useful for your friends and family.
-It could be a basket with home made products such as bottle of liqueur, a jar of jam, a face mask, a candle!
+When on a budget, use your creativity and make something useful for your friends and family.
+It could be a basket with homemade products such as a bottle of spirit, a jar of jam, a face mask, a candle!

-You don't need to be a super woman to do these things and surely the people you love will appreciate the love and time you spend doing them which is the most valuable thing in the world.
+You don't need to be Wonder Woman to do these things and surely the people you love will appreciate the effort and time you spend doing them, which is the most valuable thing in the world.

 -Don't buy magazines, read blogs

 Again, think about the environment!
 No waste of paper and free info!
 Nowadays we can find literally everything online, why should we pay for magazines?!